-Breaches of this Policy
+9. Breaches of this Policy

 Failure to adhere to the policy may result in PEXArians working for, or on behalf of, PEXA to disciplinary action.
-In the event of non-compliance with this policy, PEXArians should escalate the matter to the Policy Owner or Governance, Risk and Compliance.
+In the event of non-compliance with this policy, PEXArians should escalate the matter to the Policy Owner, GRC UK or Group Risk team.